 |

 had flown to San Diego to meet with me and

-LCDR Brent Bennett about working as his
+LCDR Brent Bennett about being assigned as

-Aide and Flag Lieutenant.
+his Aide and Flag Lieutenant.

+|